AnonymousRand/sse_implementations/README.md

 # Notes

 - Ids and keywords must be nonnegative integral values.
 Otherwise, Bad Things may happen.
+- While each database tuple possess a range of keywords instead of just one for sake of generality (for range scheme underlying indexes), they must still only have a singular keyword in the input database, meaning the start and end of each keyword range must be the same.
 - Keyword search is supported (i.e. one document can have multiple keywords), but only for non-range-query schemes (as otherwise range queries are not well-defined).
 To insert such documents into the dataset, put in one document per keyword all with the same id.
 Attempting to do this for the range query schemes Logarithmic-SRC and especially Logarithmic-SRC-i may result in undefined and generally confusing behavior; only insert one document per id for those.